honojs/website/docs/guides/rpc.md

 Now `tsserver` doesn't instantiate type arguments of `app` every time you use it because it's already done.
 It will make your IDE a lot faster!

+If your project is a monorepo, this solution does fit well.
+Using a tool like [`turborepo`](https://turbo.build/repo/docs), you can easily separate the server project and the client project and get better integration managing dependencies between them.

+If your client and server are in the same project, [project references](https://www.typescriptlang.org/docs/handbook/project-references.html) of `tsc` is a good option.

+You can also coordinate your build process manually with tools like `concurrently` or `npm-run-all`.
+Here is [an example repository](https://github.com/yusukebe/hono-rpc-with-d-ts).

 #### specify type arguments manually
 This is a bit cumbersome, but you can specify type arguments manually to avoid type instantiation.